marioroy/mce-cookbook/README.md

 This is a place holder for demonstrating various use-cases for MCE such as combining MCE with AnyEvent.

-My first priority is completing MCE 1.7.
+My first priority is completing MCE 1.7 as of this time.
+Afterwards, will work on this.

 Best Regards,
 Mario